 The CLC Woody Habitat Program is helping recover native ground mammals including the Bogul (Bush Rat) and Antechinus.

-The lack of hollow logs (or ‘coarse woody debris’) is a key limitation for native wildlife in the Cumberland Plain.
-The CLC are working with Mulgoa Landcare, National Parks & Wildlife Service and Local Land Services to return hollow logs to our woodlands for the benefit of local wildlife.
+The lack of hollow logs (or ‘coarse woody debris’) is a key limitation for native wildlife on the Cumberland Plain.
+CLC is recovering and returning hollow logs to our woodlands for the benefit of local wildlife.

 All habitat logs have been recycled (rescued) from approved arborist works in the local area.
 Each log is inspected to ensure they are clean and free of pathogens before they are brought on site.

-To date we have installed over 100 tonnes of woody debris as habitat for native wildlife across three properties
+To date we have installed over 100 tonnes of woody debris as habitat for native wildlife across four properties

-In partnership with WIRES, Local Land Services and Western Sydney University (WSU) the CLC have reintroduced wombats to a private conservation reserve in Mulgoa.
-This is the first of a string of proposed wildlife reintroductions being coordinated by the CLC in predator-controlled reserves.
+In partnership with WIRES, Local Land Services and Western Sydney University (WSU) CLC has reintroduced wombats to a private conservation site in Mulgoa.
+This is the first of a string of proposed wildlife reintroductions being coordinated by CLC in predator-controlled properties.

-The vegetation across the Cumberland Plain has a severe shortage of old hollow trees for wildlife nesting.
-CLC have partnered with Greening Australia and Sydney Arbor to install a series of nine nesting hollows in younger trees at ‘Wallaroo’.
+The vegetation across the Cumberland Plain has a severe shortage of old trees with hollows for wildlife nesting.
+CLC has partnered with Greening Australia and Sydney Arbor to install a series of nine nesting hollows in younger trees at ‘Wallaroo’.

 The hollows were selected through a careful process considering the species present, their conservation status and interactions for nest hollow competition.